 French National Service for Water Data and Reference-dataset Management (SANDRE) [12].

-These mappings are intended to provide an understanding of the basic relationship of relevant HY_Features concepts and a particular hydrologic feature implementation.
-An intended OWL encoding (future document) of the HY_Features application schema will formalize the mapping from the implementation to this specification through use of encoding rules that allow direct correspondence of schema elements with the UML elements defined.

-Requirements for OGC HY_Features standardization target types are considered:

-Implementations (encodings such as OWL and RDF) of the HY_Features conceptual UML model described in this standard and

-Implementation schemas formally mapped to HY_Features concepts including Feature Type classes and associative relationships.

-For brevity, the terminology implement is used to indicate either a direct encoding or the existence of a formalized mapping that would enable a client, at run-time, to determine that a particular implementation class implements a specific HY_Features concept.
+These mappings are intended to provide a general understanding of the correspondence between HY_Features concepts and existing conceptual / physical models.
+They are informative with respect to any future mapping implementations.

-Conformance with this standard shall be checked using all the relevant tests specified in Annex A (normative) of this document.
-The framework, concepts, and methodology for testing, and the criteria to be achieved to claim conformance are specified in the OGC Compliance Testing Policies and Procedures and the OGC Compliance Testing web site.
+Conformance of implementation targets with this standard shall be verified using all the relevant tests specified in Annex A (normative) of this document.
+The framework, concepts, and methodology for testing, and the criteria to be met to claim conformance are specified in the OGC Compliance Testing Policies and Procedures and the OGC Compliance Testing web site.

-In order to conform to this OGC™ interface standard, a software implementation shall choose to implement any one of the conformance levels specified in Annex A (normative).

-All requirements-classes and conformance-classes described in this document are owned by the standard(s) identified.
+All requirements-classes and conformance-classes described in this document are owned by the HY_Features standard.

 Normative References